 The project archeology indicates that the negotiation and the conflicts that are instigated and articulated here always include formal conflicts i.e. negotiations about open and closed form, about the hegemonic mode of tabula rasa planning and research on the potentialities of what is and its indeterminacies and contingencies.
 This conflict implies a dispute about visual orders and modes of rethoric of visuality.
 It reveals the display itself as a highly contested terrain.

 What is the function of the closing ceremony?

 The closing ceremony meanders in negotiation of a closing vs. an opening function.
 The celebration of working together for two weeks serves as a rite of passage.
 It is a mode of letting go, acknowledging what one has achieved and at the same time announces future activities.
-It serves as a positing for framing the performative process of the summer school in two ways: A) As frame for the community and B) as frame for the time.
+It serves as a positioning for framing the performative process of the summer school in two ways: A) As frame for the community and B) as frame for time.